zzeniale/Portfolio/README.md

 </p>

 ##### Problem Statement
 West Nile virus (WNV) is the leading mosquito-borne disease in the United States ([CDC, 2009](https://www.cdc.gov/westnile/index.html)).
-It is primarily transmitted by mosquitoes (mainly <i>Culex</i> spp.).
-Cases of WNV occur during mosquito season, which starts in the summer and continues through fall ([CDC, 2009](https://www.cdc.gov/westnile/index.html)).
-About 1 in 5 people who are infected develop West Nile fever and other symptoms, and about 1 out of every 150 infected develop a serious and sometimes fatal illness ([CDC, 2009](https://www.cdc.gov/westnile/index.html)).
-There is currently no vaccine against WNV.

 In view of the recent outbreak of WNV in Chicago, the Chicago Department of Public Health (CDPH) has set up a surveillance and control system to trap mosquitos and test for the presence of WNV.
-The goal of this project is to use these surveillance data ([source](https://www.kaggle.com/c/predict-west-nile-virus/)) to predict the occurrence of WNV given time, location, and mosquito species.
+The goal of this project is to use these surveillance data ([source](https://www.kaggle.com/c/predict-west-nile-virus/)) to predict the occurrence of WNV, given time, location, and mosquito species.
 Findings from this project can help guide and inform decisions on where and when to deploy pesticides throughout the city, to maximise pesticide effectiveness and minimise spending.

 ##### Summary of Findings
 Using XGBoost (our best performing model), we achieved an ROC_AUC of 0.834.
-Using the model, we found that WNV is more prevalent under certain conditions.
+With this model, we found that WNV is more prevalent under certain conditions.
 Week of year was the top predictor by far for our model, followed by day of year, 18-days rolling sum of daylight hours, <i>Culex restuans</i>, and 18-days rolling mean of average temperature.
 This means that WNV is most likely to occur during certain weeks of the year, and therefore spray efforts should be concentrated during this period.
-Location was not a strong predictor in our model, suggesting that WNV clusters may be transient, occurring where best conditions emerge.

 After conducting a cost-benefit analysis, we found that the money saved from reducing WNV cases would at most fund about 300 - 500 sprays.
 However, examination of mosquito numbers and WNV occurences before and after spraying does not conclusively show an effect from spraying.
 Most of the spraying was conducted in September, but WNV peaks in August.
 Therefore, more evidence (from a better designed spraying regime) are needed for a more concrete recommendation.
 For example, spraying efforts could be concentrated at the beginning of August so that there would be enough time to observe if mosquito numbers decline, in the relative absence of other confounding factors (such as temperature).

 ##### The Process
-As this was a group project, my contributions were:
+This was a group project, and my contributions were:
 - examine and clean weather data and data from mosquito traps
 - engineer new features such as temperature x precipitation, delayed temperature and precipitation, etc
 - tuning and evaluation of XGB classifier
+- creating data visualisations
-- presentation of findings
+- tpresentation of findings

 ##### Language
 Python